SCHOOL TIMETABLE

 website: The Uniform Shoppe

 It is asked that all clothing worn to school be named.
-Lost property can be found in the Room 7 cloakbay.
+Lost property can be found on the shelves beside the school library.
 Lost property is displayed regularly for the children to claim.
 Periodically, remaining lost property is disposed of.

 WHĀNAU INFORMATION